 Here are 20 things you may not have known about Ireland

-#2: The narrowest roads in rural Ireland are known as “boreens,” which translates to “a little road.”
-Among the 20 things that you may not have known about Ireland is the fact that many of these roads were built during the Great Irish Famine by workers employed by the British government’s Public Works Relief Program.
+#2: The narrowest roads in rural Ireland are known as “boreens,” known in Gaelic as a “boithrín,” which translates to “a little road.”
+They can often be identified by the ridge of grass that typically grows in the middle of them.
+What you may not have known about these roads is that they were built during the Great Irish Famine by workers employed by the British government’s Public Works Relief Program.

 The initiative, which went into effect in 1845, was viewed as a success since no worker died while engaged in the project.
 It was disbanded a year later after British Prime Minister Sir Robert Peel lost his re-election.